Atoka Municipal Airport

 Atoka Municipal Airport is a mile north of Atoka, in Atoka County, Oklahoma.
-The National Plan of Integrated Airport Systems for 2021-2025 categorized it as a general aviation airport.
+The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a general aviation airport.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport is AQR to the FAA and has no IATA code.

 Facilities

-The airport covers 490 acres (198 ha) at an elevation of 590 feet (180 m).
-Its single runway, 18/36, is 3,015 by 40 feet (919 x 12 m) asphalt.
+The airport covers 490 acre at an elevation of 590 ft.
+Its single runway, 18/36, is 3015 × 40 ft asphalt.
 In the year ending July 28, 2009 the airport had 3,500 general aviation aircraft operations, average 291 per month.